etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/data-model.md

 Both callouts and triggers are executed when there are changes in data.
 The main difference between callouts and database triggers is that callouts are executed in the front end whereas triggers are in the back end.
 This means that callouts should affect primary to data displayed in UI and triggers to data in database, additionally callouts are only executed when the user is modifying data manually through UI but they are not exectued in case the same data is modified by any other process.

-!!!important
+!!! important
     Due to all these reasons, data integrity should not be relied only on callouts.
 It should be also implemented in database, through triggers or constraints.

 ##### Defining a Callout